LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 </center>

-### Section 2.5: Explore the correlation between fragmentation entropy of cfDNA and gene expression
+### Section 2.5: Find the differences of PFE for genes differentially expressed between different conditions
-In this section, users can explore the correlation between fragmentation entropy of cfDNA and gene expression using features in `output_directory/Features/PFE.csv`.
+In this section, users can find the differences of PFE for genes differentially expressed between different conditions using features in `output_directory/Features/PFE.csv`.

+File `output_directory/Features/PFE.csv` consists of rows representing different samples.
+The `sample` column holds the sample's file name, followed by a `label` column that indicates the sample's classification.
+For example, label "1" represents the cancer samples, while label "0" represents the healthy samples.

 First, load the genes.
 Then load data from output directory and transform it.
 ```R